15 Penn Plaza

 15 Penn Plaza, also known as PENN15 and Vornado Tower, is a planned supertall office tower to be constructed by Vornado Realty Trust on Seventh Avenue between 32nd and 33rd Streets in the Midtown Manhattan neighborhood of New York City.
-The building, designed by Foster and Partners, will contain 430 units on 61 floors and 2050000 sqft of floor space as well as passageways to the adjacent Pennsylvania Station, 34th Street–Herald Square station, and the 33rd Street terminal of the PATH.
-Despite only having 61 floors, it is planned to be 1,270 ft tall, 20 ft taller than the mooring mast or spire of the Empire State Building two blocks east.
+The building, designed by Foster and Partners, will contain 430 units on 50 floors and 2200000 sqft of floor space as well as passageways to the adjacent Pennsylvania Station, 34th Street–Herald Square station, and the 33rd Street terminal of the PATH.

+The building was originally planned to be 1,270 ft tall and have 61 floors, 20 ft taller than the mooring mast or spire of the Empire State Building, two blocks east, but plans were reduced in November 2025 to 1,000 ft tall, as well as its floor count to 50.

 The timing of construction will be dependent on market conditions.
 Vornado is currently exploring using the site for "fashion shows or other temporary uses" until market conditions warrant construction of the building.

 History

 Zoning approval and controversy

 Anthony and Peter L. Malkin, owners of the Empire State Building, had requested the creation of a 17-block exclusion zone that would prohibit large buildings from being built that would obstruct views of their historic structure and suggested that the proposed skyscraper be limited to 825 ft in height.
 They embarked on what The New York Times described as "a fierce public relations, advertising and lobbying campaign" to derail the project.

 In August 2010, the Malkins asked the New York City Council to deny permission for the construction of the tower because it would alter the skyline and obscure the view of the western side of the Empire State Building.
 The approvals were also contested by historic preservationists worried about the demolition of the Hotel Pennsylvania, which was on the site of the proposed building.

 On August 25, 2010, in a 47–1 vote, the City Council voted to approve construction of the building.
 The council's zoning and land use committees approved the project and the full council overwhelmingly voted to approve the plan, with the only dissenter, Brooklyn Councilmember Charles Barron, voting in the negative as a protest against the absence of a guarantee by Vornado to hire minority and female construction workers.
 In December 2011, the building project was postponed due to low office market rents.

 On March 4, 2013, Vornado announced that it was abandoning plans to build the tower; instead it will "invest aggressively" into the Hotel Pennsylvania to make it into "a really profitable, really good hotel for our purposes."

 In August 2014, citing increased interest from tenants, the project was unshelved and the proposed renovation of Hotel Penn was put on hold indefinitely.